notwaldorf/flash-cards/README.md

 git clone https://github.com/notwaldorf/flash-cards
 cd flash-cards
 npm install
-polymer serve   # or a different local server
+npm run start
 ```

 ## Build and deploy

 To build the app, run `npm run build`.
-This will create a `dist` folder that has all the minified
+This will create a `build` folder that has all the minified
 bundles and assets you need to deploy.
-If you want to test that the build output works, you can just
+If you want to test that the build output works, you can run
-start a local server from that output folder:

 ```
-cd dist
-polymer serve   # or a different local server
+npm run serve
 ```

 For deployment, I used [Netlify](https://www.netlify.com/)'s